 Unfortunately, the software does not currently have a feature to automatically capture, save, and start a new capture.
 However, there are several possible alternatives.

-Because the Saleae devices stream captured data over USB in real time, rather than buffer locally on the device, it's possible to take very long duration captures.
-The exact maximum duration is dependent on the density of the data recorded and the amount of available memory in the PC - more information on that here: What is the maximum sample buffer size?
+Because the Saleae devices stream captures data over USB in real time, rather than buffer locally on the device, it's possible to take very long duration captures.
+The exact maximum duration is dependent on the density of the data recorded and the amount of available memory in the PC.
+There's more information on that here: What is the maximum sample buffer size?

 Using the Automation API